martinhlm/learn-go/polymer-gopher/README.md

 # \<polymer-gopher\>

-Testing polymer and go application
+Testing polymer and go application from "Polymer Gopher by Francesc Campoy" - github.com/googlesamples/cloud-polymer-go

 ## Install the Polymer-CLI